 The Christian Church must speak.

-Whether it is against a corrupt government in the Ukraine that seeks to silence the prayers of the people or corrupt capitalists in the United States that promote profits over and apart from the human condition, The Church must speak.
+Whether it is against a corrupt government in Europe that seeks to silence the prayers of the people or corrupt capitalists in the United States that promote profits over and apart from the human condition, The Church must speak.
 Be it from the steps of the state capitol or from the asylum of the pulpit, The Church must speak.
-We must both feed the hungry and advocate to change the structures that effect the human condition.
-The church’s voice is vital for both those offended and those who have committed offense.
+We must both feed the hungry and advocate to change the structures that affect the human condition.
+The church’s voice is vital for both those offended and those who have committed an offense.

 There is no magic in the pronoun “my” that gives some greater value than others nor is God divided by borders and boundaries.
 The earth is the Lord’s and the fullness thereof the world and all those who dwell therein, thus: “We are called to speak for the weak, for the voiceless, for the victims of our nation, and for those it calls enemy, for no document from human hands can make these humans any less our brothers.” -Dr. Martin Luther King Jr.